yuppari/svconstruct-framework/field-docs/Field Report - Stress Test and Evaluation Methods in Case Study.md

 *   **Stateless Environment:** A cleared chat session with no prior history.
 *   **Memory Substrate Disabled:** All RAG, vector, and long-term memory functions are turned off to isolate the performance of the prompt scaffold itself.
 *   **Minimal Context:** Only the core AI identity and the specific module under test are loaded.

-These conditions may be adjusted to suit your use case as required.
+These conditions are non-exhaustive and may be adjusted to suit the steward's operational use case, whenever required.

 ### **3. Methodology**

 We review this case study with a descriptive qualitative approach, illustrating our participant-observation as a scaffold designer.
-Random samples (n=2) were taken from recent posts across two emergent subreddits with two conditions: 1) Original post dates back a maximum of ~1 week before the given report date.
-2) The post discusses about scaffolding; whether a showcase, module demonstration, or abstract theorem.
+Random samples (n=2) were taken from recent posts across two emergent subreddits with two conditions:
+1) Sample is an original post dating back a maximum of ~1 week before the given observation date (September 2nd, 2025).
+2) The post mainly discusses about scaffolding; whether a showcase, module demonstration, or abstract theorem.

 The method used by the AI during analysis is a co-authored protocol for dual (internal and external) validation, designed to ensure the SVC framework is robust against both predictable failure modes and unpredictable ideological threats.
 This system is analogous to a software development life cycle (SDLC) that includes both unit testing and real-world integration testing.